Margaret Maron

 Margaret Maron (née Brown; August 25, 1938 – February 23, 2021) was an American writer, the author of award-winning mystery novels.

 Biography

-Maron was born in Greensboro, North Carolina and grew up in central Johnston County; she had also lived in Italy.
+Maron was born in Greensboro, North Carolina, and grew up in central Johnston County; she had also lived in Italy.
 She and her husband, artist Joe Maron, lived in Brooklyn before returning to her home state in 1972.
 Maron died of complications from a stroke.

 Career

 Writing

-Maron was the author of numerous short stories and more than 20 mystery novels to date.
+Maron was the author of numerous short stories and more than 20 mystery novels.
 One series of novels features Sigrid Harald, a loner lieutenant in the NYPD whose policeman father was killed in the line of duty when she was a toddler (The Right Jack: a Sigrid Harald Mystery).
 Another series follows the adventures of Judge Deborah Knott, attorney and daughter of an infamous North Carolina bootlegger.

 Her works have been translated into a dozen languages and are on the reading lists of many courses in contemporary Southern literature, as well as Crime and Mystery literature courses.